atki2828/PredictingSectionEnrollmentLTCC/README.md

 ## The files in the repository illustrates the following processes
-* Pulling Data in SQL
+* Querying Data in SQL
 * Performing EDA in R
 * Running Models on Train and Test Data in R
 * Communicating findings in a research paper